 Advantages of vulnerability scanning

-Automated vulnerability scanning can be scheduled, executed on-demand or included in the asset lifecycle process based on anticipated changes such as a new project release, server deployment, etc. It helps to identify blind spots to enable up to date views of the threat landscape around your assets.
+An automated vulnerability scan can be scheduled, executed on-demand or included in the asset lifecycle process based on anticipated changes such as a new project release, server deployment, etc. It helps identify blind spots to enable up to date views of the threat landscape around your assets.

 Vulnerability scanning services include bespoke checks aimed to comply with compliance requirements.
 This could easily help organisations fulfil various compliance checks.
 These include but not limited to CIS benchmarks, PCI DSS, ISO, others.
 Wider technical compliance audits include Amazon Web Services (AWS) compliance, Citrix, Cisco, Data configuration audits, F5, HP, Juniper, FireEye audit compliance, Fortinet FortiOS Audit, Azure Audit compliance, MongoDB, VMware, SonicWALL, Windows configuration audit and other devices/systems audit compliance.
-Some of the configurations audit revolve around WordPress security audits, Joomla, Magento, and other eCommerce platforms that help security teams close vulnerabilities left during the development and deployment process.
+Some configuration audits revolve around WordPress security audits, Joomla, Magento, and other eCommerce platforms that help security teams close vulnerabilities left during the development and deployment process.

 With the current trends of hybrid or cloud-based models, the number of resources can increase or decrease in no time.